Leonie Vestering

-Leonie Vestering (born 13 March 1984) is a Dutch politician, serving as a member of the House of Representatives since 2021.
-There, she represents the Party for the Animals (PvdD).
-Previously, she campaigned against circus animals, and she was a member of the States of Flevoland and the Almere municipal council.
+Leonie Vestering (born 13 March 1984) is a Dutch politician of the Party for the Animals (PvdD).
+She campaigned against circus animals, and she was a member of the States of Flevoland and the Almere municipal council.
+Vestering was elected to the House of Representatives in 2021 and resigned in September 2023 in response to a conflict within her party.

 Early life and career

 Vestering was born in 1984 in the North Holland town Uithoorn and studied classical music at a music school and middle management.
 She worked at the CSR foundation MVO Nederland.

 Starting in 2009, she was the director of the organization Wilde Dieren de Tent Uit (Wild animals out of the tent), that opposed circus animals.
 Circus performances by wild mammals in the Netherlands were prohibited in 2015.
 Because of this, the organization was dissolved.
 Vestering also served on the board of the anti-fur foundation Bont voor Dieren (Fur for animals) between 2014 and 2019.